 While scientists work on solutions, Germany is effectively operating two energy systems in parallel: one for renewable sources, and one for fossil fuels to cover the gaps.

 That is costly and inefficient.
 And it has been a blow to the big energy companies, resulting in record losses, layoffs and split-ups.

 Has it helped the climate?
 Not really, at least not yet.
 Germany is part of the malfunctioning EU emissions trading scheme.
 Every ton of CO2 saved here is polluting the air elsewhere in Europe, at minimal costs for companies.

 So, is the Energiewende being botched, the energy-sector equivalent of the Berlin airport, with exploding costs and no end in sight?
 Or is it an example to be followed, paving the way to a greener future?

 The public's support for the transition to a low-carbon and nuclear-free economy remains high.
 The controversy revolves around how best to manage that transition.

 The problem for voters: All the established parties have been in power at some point during the Energiewende, and the borders have blurred since Merkel's conservatives completed the Greens' project by declaring the end of nuclear.
-Weighing their options, voters might decide to enjoy another ice cream.
+Weighing their options, citizens might decide to enjoy another ice cream until the next election.